lafncow/lafncow.github.io/_posts/2015-12-8-A-is-for-Adversarial.md

 {: .ab-subtitle-1}
 _My son, the multi-armed bandit_

 Lately, my son has been very curious about words, so I have decided that it is a great time for us to practice letters.
 One way we practice is with flash cards.
-I like this method since it is easy to get ina few practice letters between other activities.
+I like this method since it is easy to get in a few practice letters between other activities.
 The problem I am facing is how to choose which letters we practice.
 Ideally, I want to cover all letters over time, but focus on those he doesn't know and adapt as he learns them.

 ...enter the adversarial multi-armed bandit!
 <!--more-->